 How acidic it?

 Foods can contain acid ingredients - citrus fruits like oranges or lemons are a good example of this.
 The tang they create on your tongue comes from the citric acid they contain.
-Other acidic ingredients include lactic acid in milk products, and added ingredients, such as vinegars, in pickled products, just like fat, acidity slows a food's progress through the system, and therefore slows the rate at which it converts into glucose.
+Other acidic ingredients include lactic acid in milk products, and added ingredients, such as vinegar, in pickled products, just like fat, acidity slows a food's progress through the system and therefore slows the rate at which it converts into glucose.

 GI rating for some common carbohydrates

 A Glycaemic Index of less than 55 is considered Low, 56 to 69 Medium and greater than 70 is High.
 Values will vary depending on brand, variety, ripeness, preparation etc. The following table contains the GI for a selection of foods (Hamilton 2005) .

 While GI is a very useful concept, it cannot be taken as the sole predictor of the effects of eating a particular type of carbohydrate.
 That is because blood glucose response is also determined by the amount of food eaten.
 A more reliable rating system is the 'glycaemic load' (GL), which takes account of both the quality (GI value) of a given carbohydrate and the amount consumed, so more accurately predicting its effects on blood sugar.